-Please ensure that the telescopic antenna is held vertically to the ground.
-Though it looks like a walking stick, you cannot take measurements by using it as a walking stick.
+Please ensure that the Fusion Light is held vertically to the ground.
 Also it is important that the unit be off the ground and stay at the same height.
 We recommend holding the unit at or approximately 10 cm above the ground.